rapenne-s/bento/README.md

 # Features

 - secure 🛡️: each client can only access its own configuration files (ssh authentication + sftp chroot)
+- insightful 📒: you can check the remote systems are running the same NixOS built locally with their configuration files, thanks to reproducibility
 - efficient 🏂🏾: configurations can be built on the central management server to serve binary packages if it is used as a substituters by the clients
 - organized 💼: system administrators have all configurations files in one repository to easy management
 - peace of mind 🧘🏿: configurations validity can be verified locally by system administrators